brannn/csv2iceberg/README.md

                                  append)
   --sample-size INTEGER          Number of rows to sample for schema inference
                                  (default: 1000)
+  --include-columns TEXT         Comma-separated list of column names to include
+                                 (all others will be excluded) --exclude-columns TEXT         Comma-separated list of column names to exclude (ignored if --include-columns is specified) --custom-schema TEXT           Path to a JSON file with custom schema definition (allows type overrides and column comments) --table-properties TEXT        Path to a JSON file with table properties to add to the Iceberg table --use-hive-metastore/--no-hive-metastore
-  -v, --verbose                  Enable verbose logging --help                         Show this message and exit.
+                                 Whether to use Hive metastore for table operations (default: use-hive-metastore) -v, --verbose                  Enable verbose logging --help                         Show this message and exit.
 ```